-Founded by Johnny Nelson in 2017, the jewelry line is best known for honoring important cultural figures through wearable sculpture, which takes the form of necklaces and rings.
+Johnny Nelson Jewelry, which was also founded in 2017, is best known for honoring important cultural figures through wearable sculpture, which takes the form of necklaces and rings.
 The first time I saw Nelson’s jewelry up close was backstage at Pyer Moss’s NYFW spring/summer 2020 show, where the models wore the faces of Black music icons like Missy Elliott, Nina Simone, and Erykah Badu around their necks, in their hair, and on their hands.
-Before that, I spotted his effigies as buttons at the Met Gala — Kerby Jean-Raymond (the founder and designer at Pyer Moss) wore his eight favorite rappers, and producer and actor Lena Waithe wore eight LGBTQ+ icons who have changed history.
+Before that, I spotted his effigies as buttons at the Met Gala — Kerby Jean-Raymond (the founder of and designer at Pyer Moss) wore his eight favorite rappers, and producer and actor Lena Waithe wore eight LGBTQ+ icons who have changed history.
 If you’re looking for an everyday piece consider this Harriet Tubman ring, which can be made in a variety of metals, including gold-plated brass, gold-plated silver, sterling silver, 14K white gold, and 14K yellow gold.

-A tribute to her late mother, Yam was founded in Astoria, Queens, by jewelry designer Morgan Thomas.
+Yam was founded in Astoria, Queens, by jewelry designer Morgan Thomas as a tribute to her late mother.
 Using upcycled materials, the brand creates jewelry with a vintage feel, ranging from delicate pearl earrings to chunky gold and Lucite hoops.
 These sculptural, triangular hoops appeared in Lizzo’s “Good As Hell” music video late last year, and pair well with everything from a bright-colored dress to a dressed-down white tee.